 Hair Transplant Procedure

-During hair transplant surgery, you are both the donor and recipient during the procedure with hair being removed from the donor zone in the back of your head where your hair is genetically programmed to grow for life.
+Hair Transplantation is the only permanent solution for hair loss.
+During hair transplant surgery, you are both the donor and the recipient during the procedure with hair being removed from the donor zone in the back of your head where your hair is genetically programmed to grow for life and being transplanted into the balding and thinning areas of your scalp.

-There are two methods of harvesting your donor hair:
+The donor zone is identified and prepared for harvesting.
+There are two basic methods of harvesting your donor hair:

-Strip Harvesting in which a strip of tissue is removed and then the individual follicular units are dissected underneath a microscope.
+- FUT Strip Harvesting in which a strip of tissue is removed from your donor zone and then dissected into follicular units of 1 – 4 hairs using the Ziering Scope

-Follicular Unit Extraction (FUE) in which grafts are harvested individually.
+- Follicular Unit Extraction (FUE) in which grafts are harvested individually from the donor area and then trimmed under microscope.
+FUE options include:

-With FUT Strip procedures, the donor strip is placed under the Ziering Scope which is designed specifically for hair restoration surgery and the donor strip is dissected into individual follicular units, of one to four hairs.
+With FUT Strip Harvest procedures, the donor strip is placed under the Ziering Scope which is designed specifically for hair restoration surgery.
+Then the donor strip is dissected into individual follicular units of one to four hairs.

 Transplanted hair goes through the same resting and growing phases of your normal hair.
 The hairs of the transplanted grafts will begin to grow at approximately 4 months after your procedure and will continue to grow through months 10 – 12 post operatively.